 |28 December 1944 - 31 December 1945||Lieutenant-Colonel J.R.
 Cleghorn DSO|

-The battalion continued with this adhoc organisation until the end of the fighting at Salerno when to reverted back to its standard A, B, C, D company organisation on 25th/26th September.
+On the 18th September the battalion reverted to a three company structure (No.1, No.2 and Support Company, the latter largely equipped with captured weapons) until the end of the fighting at Salerno when to reverted back to its standard A, B, C, D company organisation on 25th/26th September.
 However, continuous casualties caused the disbandment of C Company on 31st October 1943 with its personnel being used to reinforce the other three rifle companies.
 This structure remained in place until early February 1944 when the battalion seemingly reverted to a four companies just before it deployed to Anzio.

 Awards and Decorations